altaga/ChariTV/README.md

 - Follow: https://academy.binance.com/en/articles/how-to-add-polygon-to-metamask

-NOTA: Si van a realizar una donacion de prueba recuerden modificar la cantidad de gas en Metamask a Low, Medium or High, sino la transaccion funcionara.
+NOTE: If you are going to make a test donation, remember to modify the amount of gas in Metamask to Low, Medium or High, otherwise the transaction will work.

 <img src="https://i.ibb.co/K7dYJP4/New-Project-2.png">